dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

+I have started porting my code into draw letters

 For my sketch.
 Each of my letters is composed an arc circle and a triangle.
 The size and position of the arcis fixed, but location of the arc start and end changes. the location and size of the triangle changes to complete the letterform

 The 6 parameters per letter: